yactouat/agentic-rag-demo/README.md

 - a working Python environment (I use 3.12)
 - an OpenAI API key

-For the OpenAI API key, if it's not loaded from a `.env` file, the user will be prompted to enter it.

 ## run locally

 To run the application locally: `streamlit run agentic_rag.py` OR `python3 -m streamlit run agentic_rag.py`.